How to Validate Epubs to Ensure They Are CORRECT

 Download the EpubCheck package from the official site I shared at the beginning of the post.

-• Find the file named epubcheck.jar.
+• Look for the file named epubcheck.jar.

 • Use a terminal or command line to run the tool.
 The basic command would be:

-$ java -jar epubcheck.jar route/del/file.epub
+$ java -jar epubcheck.jar path/to/the/file.epub

-ERROR(RSC-007): I:/descargas/librosacademia/laravel/es/laravel.epub/OEBPS/chapter22.xhtml(42,13): El recurso referenciado "OEBPS/fonts/SUSE-ExtraBold.ttf" no se ha encontrado en el EPUB.
+found in the EPUB.
+ERROR(RSC-007): ERROR(RSC-007): I:/descargas/librosacademia/laravel/es/laravel.epub/OEBPS/chapter22.xhtml(42,13): El recurso referenciado "OEBPS/fonts/SUSE-ExtraBold.ttf" no se ha encontrado en el EPUB.

 ERROR(RSC-007): I:/descargas/librosacademia/laravel/es/laravel.epub/OEBPS/chapter22.xhtml(47,13): El recurso referenciado "OEBPS/fonts/SUSE-Regular.ttf" no se ha encontrado en el EPUB.